-Donadio graduated from Kenyon College with a degree in political science.
+Donadio graduated with a degree in political science from Kenyon College.

-Cynthia Washicko joined Iambic in 2017 after several years as a business and general assignment reporter.
+Cynthia Gandarilla joined Iambic in 2017 after several years as a business and general assignment reporter.

-From her earliest days at the firm, Washicko has impressed clients, researching, reporting and writing large amounts of copy on tight deadlines on a range of consumer technology, finance and cybersecurity interests.
+From her earliest days at the firm, Gandarilla has impressed clients, researching, reporting and writing large amounts of copy on tight deadlines on a range of consumer technology, finance and cybersecurity interests.

-More recently, Washicko has covered business and local news on the West Coast.
-As a local reporter in Los Angeles, Washicko reported on multibillion-dollar infrastructure expansions, federal and state lawsuits, and the comings and goings in local politics in the southern half of the Golden State.
+More recently, Gandarilla has covered business and local news on the West Coast.
+As a local reporter in Los Angeles, Gandarilla reported on multibillion-dollar infrastructure expansions, federal and state lawsuits, and the comings and goings in local politics in the southern half of the Golden State.